 etc.

-NOTE: For the purpose of Ontology based Interworking with Area Networks the Base Ontology is only used to describe type information and not for describing instances of these types.
+NOTE: For the purpose of Ontology-based Interworking with Area Networks the Base Ontology is only used to describe type information and not for describing instances of these types.
 E.g. the Base Ontology describes the type "Device", but does not contain information about a specific device.The Base Ontology therefore only contains Classes and Properties but not instances.
 That principle needs to be followed by the ontology that describes the Device Information Model.

-5.2 Using Ontology based Interworking with Device Abstraction
+5.2 Using Ontology-based Interworking with Device Abstraction

 5.2.1 General description